Hackclub-OC/Vision-OS/README.md

 ## **Things to note**
 - Changes are under progress and more things will be added to this including **images, icons, camera option and maybe games!**.
+- Most of the work in this repository is of @fluid-design-io and I am just trying to make it better by adding more features in it.

 ## Components Usage
 This components are made in Framer Motion and are 100% customizable.
 Dedicated documentation is in progress and will be added soon.
 Currently you can use or see the components in the `components/core` folder.